dalemorson/mentoring-sessions/003-Bash-AWS-CLI/introduction.md

 - Loop through each of the arguments passed in and create buckets with those arguments.
 - Hint: use `$@` to get all arguments within the `for` loop.

+## Question

+How could you expand on these scripts?

 ## Resources

 - Search GitHub for useful AWS CLI Bash scripts.